-False memory syndrome is not recognized by the American Psychiatric Association (APA) nor included in the DSM-5 or ICD-10.
-Though proponents of false memory syndrome have blamed this on the APA's pro-recovered memory bias, researchers such as K. S. Pope question the empirical validity of FMS.
+False memory syndrome is not recognized by the American Psychiatric Association (APA) nor included in the DSM-5 or ICD-11.
+Though proponents of false memory syndrome have blamed this on the APA's alleged "pro-recovered memory bias", many researchers question the empirical validity of FMS.

-The false memory syndrome foundation is the main proponent of the idea of false memory syndrome.
-They do not believe that recovered memories are possible, nor do they believe in DID.
+The false memory syndrome foundation was the main proponent of the idea of false memory syndrome.
+Its members claimed to not believe that recovered memories are possible nor that DID results from trauma.
 They petitioned to have DID removed from the DSM-5, though the American Psychiatric Association did not accept their reservations because they failed to provide adequate support against the diagnosis.
-In a similar vein, the FMSF has never been successful in having false memory syndrome recognized by the APA or World Health Organization.
+In a similar vein, the FMSF was never successful in having false memory syndrome recognized by the APA or World Health Organization.

 The FMSF was created with the view that recovered memories are never reliable.
 In 1992, they stated that "[p]sychiatrists advising the Foundation members seem to be unanimous in the belief that memories of such atrocities [as abuse] cannot be repressed.
 Horrible incidents of childhood are remembered" (as cited in Pope, 1997)4.
-However, their position has since evolved to more closely match that of experts such as Jennifer Freyd.
-Their website homepage now states that "[s]ome of our memories are true, some are a mixture of fact and fantasy, and some are false -- whether those memories seem to be continuous or seem to be recalled after a time of being forgotten or not thought about" ("False Memory Syndrome Foundation," n.d.)5.
+However, their position later evolved to more closely match that of experts such as Jennifer Freyd.
+The final version of their website homepage states that "[s]ome of our memories are true, some are a mixture of fact and fantasy, and some are false -- whether those memories seem to be continuous or seem to be recalled after a time of being forgotten or not thought about" ("False Memory Syndrome Foundation," n.d.)5.

 1 Pezdek, K. & Freyd, J.J.
 (2008).
 False memory.
 In C.M.
 Renzetti & J.L.
 Edleson (Eds.), Encyclopedia of Interpersonal Violence (Vol 1, pp. 236-237), Thousand Oaks, CA: Sage Publications.